reactome/graph-add-links/README.md

 ReferenceMolecules (representing ChEBI entries of small molecules), and ReferenceTherapeutics (representing GuideToPharmacology entries of drugs) are also cross-referenced.

-The following are the resources linked to by Reactome (as of February 2024):
+The following are the resources linked to by Reactome (as of July 2025):

 - BioGPSGene
 - COSMIC